 We have a Sunday morning ritual of going to early church and then to Blueberries for breakfast.
-We never deviate from this routine when we are at our winter home in Florida – right down to what we order.
-They know we know what we want so they don’t give us menus any more.
+We never deviate from this routine when we are wintering Florida – right down to what we order.
+Our ritual has become routine so they no longer give us menus.
 We start with coffee, and I order two eggs over medium, whole wheat toast, and fruit.
 JB orders a short stack of blueberry pancakes that come with a hot blueberry compote.
 I then give him an egg and toast, he gives me a pancake and we both eat out of the fruit cup.
 Every Sunday – except when we deviate by adding bacon or potatoes.
 Today we were in an extra happy mood so we added Canadian bacon and a fresh squeezed orange juice.

-Anyone driving up US 41 out of Naples can tell that Blueberries is a good restaurant for breakfast because there are always people waiting on the porch for their number to be called.
-There are lots of regulars because the food is really good.
+Anyone driving up US 41 out of Naples can tell that Blueberries is a good restaurant for breakfast because of the people waiting on the porch for their number to be called.
 We have had other things on the menu – before we settled on our usual.
-We know the Greek omelette is wonderful with the fillings of feta cheese and fresh spinach.
+We know the Greek omelette is wonderful, filled with feta cheese and fresh spinach.
 Friends have told us the eggs benedict is the best they have ever had.
 We go there for lunch or supper when we are hungry for a gyro sandwich.
 They make a really good one because the owner is Greek.
 The service is the efficient and non-intrusive kind that is found in Europe because most of the servers are Eastern European immigrants.

 We don’t wait for a table, we wait for two seats at the counter (first come, first serve).
 We love the counter because we can watch the servers as they efficiently work together to keep the coffee and food moving.
 Four machines are constantly brewing fresh-ground coffee and whoever has a few free minutes is emptying grounds and starting new pots, even the owner.
 I enjoy the end of the counter where we can see the dance that takes place as plates of food coming from the kitchen are sorted by order and given the finishing touches, like a shake of powdered sugar, a cup of fruit, a scoop of butter, blueberry compote.
 Then whoever is available carries them to the correct table – or in our case to the counter.